syncfusion-content/javascript-docs/js/PivotChart/Multiple-Axis.md

 ![](Multiple_Axis_images/columnindex_zero.png)

-## Customizing Axes at column Index of one
+## Customizing axes at column index of one

 {% highlight javascript %}